qbixmex/http_fetch/README.md

-# Todo App Javascript Tutorial
+# Chuck Norris Fetch API Tutorial

-This is a tutorial from Udemy with Fernando Herrera explaining how to make "Promises" and "Callbacks".
+This is a repository tutorial explaining how to make Fetch Data from API using Javascript

 ## To build a production app into "docs" folder: